PrasannaAdiga/bookstore-app/README.md

           }
       }
     ```
  - Use the spring provided interceptor HandlerInterceptor to get the complete access over any request before it reaches a controller, or after controller return a response and before it render view, or after the view rendered completely.
-We can usually set start time in the preHandle method and check for the end time in afterCompletion method to find total time taken for an REST API to execute.Also, we can set unique traceId for each request in the prehandle method and later in the afterCompletion method we can remove these traceId
+We can usually set start time in the preHandle method and check for the end time in afterCompletion method to find total time taken for an REST API to execute.Also, we can set unique traceId for each request in the preHandle method and later in the afterCompletion method we can remove these traceId
  - Interceptor to work, it must registered in InterceptorRegistry.
-For this spring provides a configurer class WebMvcConfigurer, addInterceptor method where new interceptors can be registered in the order.
+For this spring provides a Configurer class WebMvcConfigurer, addInterceptor method where new interceptors can be registered in the order.
  - Each Interceptor can also configure to get activated only for specific set of URL's
  - ClientHttpRequestInterceptor to work, it must be set as interceptor to RestTemplate by using restTemplate.setInterceptor method
  - OncePerRequestFilter to work, it must be set as filter to FilterRegistrationBean by using its setFilter method